Thursday 5 September 2019

 Stairwell To Pop Heaven - EMI House in Manchester Square

-Bowie released unsuccessful singles on Pye, Deram and Vocalion in the 60s.
-But as Davy Jones and the Lower Third he recorded “You’ve Got a Habit of Leaving” for EMI’s Parlophone label in 1965, which is when this picture was taken
+A pre-fame David Bowie plays it cool in Manchester Square.
+As Davy Jones and the Lower Third he recorded “You’ve Got a Habit of Leaving” for EMI’s Parlophone label in 1965, which is when this picture was taken

-The Beach Boys pictured outside EMI House in November 1964
+The Beach Boys outside EMI House in November 1964

 The Beatles returned to Manchester Square in 1969.
 Originally intended for the aborted Get Back album, the Angus McBean photos were used for the 1973 Red and Blue compilations

-The Syd Barrett era Pink Floyd at Manchester Square early 1967, shortly after signing to EMI
+Syd Barrett era Pink Floyd in Manchester Square early 1967, shortly after signing to EMI

 The Beatles pose in the basement area of EMI House 1963.
 Photo by John Dove

-An alternative shot from the Please Please Me LP cover session was used for this Beatles EP, released in November 1963
+An alternate shot from the Please Please Me LP cover session was used for this Beatles EP, released November 1963

 The Beatles with publisher Dick James and producer George Martin at EMI House, March 1963.
 Photo by John Dove